dsiufl/www.dsiufl.org-2016/_members/pardalos_panos.md

 # The next fields should be filled out appropriately.
 Place strings in double
 # quotes.
 name: "Dr. Panos M. Pardalos"
+major: "Distinguished Professor<br />
+Director, Center for Applied Optimization<br />
-major: "Industrial & Systems Engineering"
+Industrial & Systems Engineering"
 minor: ""

 # Images should be placed in img/members and at least 500x300 px but not too